Olivette Otele

-Olivette Otele FLSW (born 1970) is a historian and distinguished research professor at SOAS University of London.
-She was previously professor of the history of slavery at Bristol University.
-She was vice-president of the Royal Historical Society, and chair of Bristol's Race Equality Commission.
+Olivette Otele (born 1970) is a historian and distinguished research professor of the Legacies and Memory of Slavery at SOAS University of London.
+She is a Fellow and a former Vice President of the Royal Historical Society, and a Fellow of the Learned Society of Wales.
+She was previously professor of the history of slavery at Bristol University, and she chaired Bristol's Race Equality Commission.
 She is an expert on the links between history, memory, and geopolitics in relation to French and British colonial pasts.
 Otele is the first Black woman to be appointed to a professorial chair in History in the United Kingdom.

 Early life and education

 Otele was born in Cameroon in 1970 and grew up in Paris, France.
 She is of Cameroonian heritage, and has been described as the "quintessential African European".
 Otele studied at the Universite La Sorbonne in Paris, working on European colonial and post-colonial history.
 She completed her Bachelor of Arts degree in literature in 1998, and her Master of Arts degree in 2000.
 She received her Doctor of Philosophy degree from Universite La Sorbonne in 2005 for a doctoral thesis entitled Mémoire et politique: l'enrichissement de Bristol par le commerce triangulaire, objet de polémique.
 Her dissertation examined the city of Bristol's role in the trans-Atlantic slave trade.